Account Size Guide

 • Trust structures: At $1M+, consider whether a revocable living trust should hold the brokerage account.
 This avoids probate, provides clear successor management instructions, and can include specific directives for closing options positions.

-At $1 million, the wheel strategy is a wealth preservation tool with income as a welcome byproduct.
-The core principles remain the same: sell cash-secured puts on quality companies, take assignment when it happens, sell covered calls on shares, and compound the premium.
-But the execution becomes more sophisticated: institutional-grade diversification, multi-account tax optimization, portfolio-level hedging, and legacy planning.
+At $1 million, the wheel is a wealth preservation tool that happens to generate serious income.
+The core mechanics don't change: sell CSPs on quality companies, take assignment when it happens, sell covered calls, compound the premium.
+But the execution gets more sophisticated: real diversification, multi-account tax optimization, portfolio hedging, and legacy planning.

-Target 8-12% annualized yield.
-Maintain 20+ diversified positions.
-Keep 20% in cash reserves.
+Target 8-12% annualized.
+Run 20+ positions.
+Keep 20% in cash.
 Reinvest 20% of premium income.
-Hedge the portfolio systematically.
-Follow a written risk management plan without exception.
+Hedge systematically.
+Follow a written risk plan without exception.
 Do these things and your $1M wheel portfolio can generate $80,000-$120,000 per year while the principal stays intact for decades.

 Use the wheel calculator to model your target positions and expected income.
 For position sizing across 20+ names, our position sizing calculator ensures no single position dominates the portfolio.
 And for retirement-focused strategies, see our retirement income guide and $500K account guide.